~BEVERLY HILLS FILM FESTIVAL MISSION~

 - 50 postcards and/or business cards, displaying any work information and BHFF official laurel

-- All promotional documents should not reference any other film festival other than the BHFF
+- All posters, images, and promotional documents should not reference any other film festival other than the BHFF

 TERMS AND CONDITIONS: SUBMISSION AGREEMENT